 - Repeated ear infections

-- Small opening in the roof of the mouth, which may cause choking or regurgitation of liquids through the nose
+- Small opening in the roof of the mouth, which may cause choking or liquids coming back out through the nose

 - Tongue that is large compared to the jaw

 Choking and feeding problems may go away on their own over the first few years as the lower jaw grows to a more normal size.
-There is a significant risk of problems if the airways are not protected against blockage.
+There is a high risk for problems if the child's airways are not kept from getting blocked.

 - Breathing difficulties, especially when the child sleeps